 Both bands went on tour and were vying for public preference and media space.

 In 1987, The David Lee Roth Band released their second album, titled “Skyscraper” (in Portuguese, skyscraper).
 According to David’s fans, the name was again a provocation, saying that he and his band would be on top.

-Nevertheless, in 1988, David Lee Roth would receive the answer for his “eat them and smile”.
+Nevertheless, in 1988, David Lee Roth received the answer to his “Eat Them and smile”.
 In October, Van Halen released a new album with the curious title “OU812”.
-Legend has it that the code would be a pun and carried the subliminal message “Oh you ate one too.
+Legend has it that the code would be a pun and carried the subliminal message, “Oh you ate one too.
 David Roth would receive a response for his “eat them and smile.